 Revenues increased to approximately \$65.8 million for the six months ended June 30, 1998, from approximately \$59.8 million for the corresponding period of 1997.
 This increase was attributable principally to internal subscriber growth and an increase in average monthly revenue per subscriber.
-Operating expenses in the aggregate decreased to approximately \$37.4 million for the 1998 period from approximately \$39.3 million for the corresponding period of 1997, principally due to the full six month period of corporate overhead allocated by the previous owners of the 1998 Systems in the 1997 period.
+Operating expenses in the aggregate decreased to approximately \$37.4 million for the 1998 period from approximately \$39.3 million for the corresponding period of 1997, principally due to the elimination of stock expense incurred by the previous owners of the 1998 Systems and the elimination of corporate overhead in selling, general and administrative expenses.

-Management fee expense increased to approximately \$2.8 million for the 1998 period from approximately \$301,000 for the corresponding period of 1997.
-Such increase was principally due to a higher level of actual management fees paid by the Company in the 1998 period.
+Management fee expense increased to approximately \$2.8 million for the 1998 period from approximately \$0.3 million for the corresponding period of 1997.
+Such increase was due to higher revenues recorded during the 1998 period and elimination of corporate overhead allocations of the previous owners of the 1998 Systems which were replaced by the current management fee structure.
 Depreciation and amortization expense increased to approximately \$29.8 million for the 1998 period from approximately \$27.5 million for the corresponding period of 1997, principally due to capital expenditures in the 1998 period.

+Adjusted EBITDA is calculated as operating income (loss) before depreciation and amortization.
 Adjusted EBITDA increased to approximately \$25.6 million for the 1998 period, from approximately \$20.2 million for the corresponding period of 1997.
 Adjusted EBITDA as a percentage of revenues increased to 38.9% for the 1998 period, from 33.8% for the corresponding period of 1997.
-This increase was due to internal subscriber growth, the increase in average monthly revenue per subscriber, and the aforementioned decrease in operating expenses offset by an increase in management fee expense.
+This increase was due to internal subscriber growth and the increase in average monthly revenue per subscriber, offset by increases in operating expenses and management fees.